ahabra/webitem/README.md

 <wi-t9></wi-t9>
 ```

-In the above example, we change the `color` property in the click listener, which will invoke the `onChange` callbak on the propeerty.
+In the above example, we change the `color` property in the click listener, which will invoke the `onChange`
+callback on the property.